 Cybersecurity Certificate Program: Network Security

-The Network Security Certificate focuses on network operations and security.
+The Network Security course focuses on network operations and security.
 Upon successfully completing the program, you will be able to use the data collected from a variety of cyberdefense tools (e.g., IDS alerts, firewalls, network traffic logs) to analyze network events for the purpose of detecting and mitigating attacks against the network.

 The National Initiative for Cybersecurity Education (NICE), led by the National Institute of Standards and Technology (NIST) of the U.S. Department of Commerce, is a partnership between the private sector, government and academia that works to improve cybersecurity education, training, and workforce development.